sirpaulmcd/sirpaulmcd.github.io/markdown/blog/war-and-peace-completion.md

 # WarAndPeace System Completion
 ### Nov 23, 2020

-After a week or two of hard work, I'm glad to say that I have completed the foundation for my WarAndPeace System!
+I have an announcement to make.
+I'm pleased to say that I have completed the foundation for my WarAndPeace System!
-"What's that?", you may be wondering.
+"What's that?", you say?
 Well, I'm glad you asked.
 It's a generic software architecture for implementing a variety of weapons, obstacles, and items in the Unity game engine!

 What do you mean that's not exciting???